markholloway/markholloway.github.io/_posts/2018-12-14-macos-screencapture-terminal.md

 title: Automating macOS Screencaptures with BASH
 tags: [macos,bash]
 ---
-Taking a `screencapture` in macOS is straightforward using keyb unless you want the screencapture to take place while typing or working.
-The solution is using a lesser known command line tool that is native to macOS to automate taking screenshots.
+Apple includes a command line utility called `screencapture` which allows macOS to take any number of screenshots silently in the background, hands-free, while the user is working.
 <!--more-->

-macOS screencaptures can be quickly captured using keyboard shortcuts. `Command+Shift+4` will save the screencapture to the desktop as a `.png` file and `Command+Control+Shift+4` copies the screencapture to the clipboard.
+Keyboard shortcuts such as `Command+Shift+4` will save a screencapture to the desktop and save the file as `.png`.
+Another frequently used shortcut `Command+Control+Shift+4` copies the screencapture to the clipboard.

-Beyond keyboard shortcuts there is a Screenshot utility located in Applications > Utilities > Screenshot.
-This places a small panel at the bottom of the desktop providing more control of screencaptures.
+Beyond keyboard shortcuts there is a Screenshot utility located in `Applications > Utilities`.
+This places a panel at the bottom of the desktop providing more control of individual screencaptures.

-While both options work great they assume the user doesn't need their hands for something else.
-It can also become tedious to manually take screenshots if needing more then a few.
-This is where the `screenshot` command line utility is helpful and provides hands-free continuous screencapturing with a variety of customization arguements.
+The above methods assume the user doesn't need their hands at the time of taking the screencapture.
+It may also feel tedious to manually take screenshots one at a time if needing more then a few.
+The `screenshot` command line utility solves this problem while providing significant flexibility.

 ### Viewing `screencapture` options

-Open macOS Terminal and run screencapture from the command line
+Open macOS Terminal and run screencapture from the command line to see the optional arguements.

+A few nice options worth noting are capturing the Touch Bar on a MacBook Pro, passing screencaptures directly to Mail, Preview, Messages, or the Clipboard, capturing desktop video and passing it to Quicktime, and Interactive Mode which allows changing what part of the screen should be captured.

 ```
 mbp2018:~ mh$ screencapture -h